szw/vim-g/README.md

     :Gf " help substitute
     :G foo bar " something else

-What's even more interesting this feature works in the visual mode as well.
+What's even more interesting this feature works in the visual mode also!
 Therefore you can perform phrase search on selected words.
 Just select words and
 type:

     :G "
     :G " foo bar

 Configuration
 -------------